bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    Used in the restore command.
 Its argument specifies the directory to be restored.

 enabled
-   This keyword can appear on the :strong:`update volume` as well as the :strong:`update slots` commands, and can allows one of the following arguments: yes, true, no, false, archived, 0, 1, 2.
+   This keyword can appear on the :bcommand:`update volume` as well as the :bcommand:`update slots` commands, and can allows one of the following arguments: yes, true, no, false, archived, 0, 1, 2.
 Where 0 corresponds to no or false, 1 corresponds to yes or true, and 2 corresponds to archived.
 Archived volumes will not be used, nor will the Media record in the catalog be pruned.
 Volumes that are not enabled, will not be used for backup or restore.

 done
    Used in the restore command.
 Takes no argument.